nsubstitute/NSubstitute/README.md

 ### Building

-NSubstitute and its tests can be compiled and run using Visual Studio and Visual Studio for Mac.
+NSubstitute and its tests can be compiled and run using Visual Studio, Visual Studio Code or any other editor with .NET support.
 Note that some tests are marked `[Pending]` and are not meant to pass at present, so it is a good idea to exclude tests in the Pending category from test runs.

 There are also build scripts in the `./build` directory for command line builds, and CI configurations in the project root.